sitewards/modman-php/README.md

  - repair (repairs all symlinks)
  - clean (removes all dead symlinks)
  - create (creates a modman file for an existing module)
+ - clone (clones a git repository)

- --force is available for link, deploy and deploy-all, if not set script aborts when conflicts are found
+ --force is available for link, deploy, deploy-all and clone, if not set script aborts when conflicts are found

 Usage examples: